 The combination of top and side navigations is the ideal structure to house the different depths of content needed across brands.
 Most brand guidelines can be parsed into three top-nav categories while fitting high-level information into the home landing page.
 The site can comfortably have up to six top navigation links.

 The side-nav can display three tiers of navigational links.
 The first and second-tier links are links to pages and sub-pages, and the third-tier links are anchor links within the page.
-Since all brand guidelines are built differently, only some brands need all three levels of navigation.
-This exercise examines which side-nav systems look and work best for the different brands and portal users.
+Different brand guidelines necessitate the use of all three levels of navigation.
+This exercise examines which side-nav systems look and work best for different brands and portal users.

 After the title, the content on the site should lead with an image.
-Suppose future iteration of the site ever becomes mobile-first.
-In that case, this design tenet is especially useful to help readers absorb the content better when the guideline is led with an image before a variable body copy length.
-Since all the pre-existing brand guidelines (PDFs) are built differently, this content reconstruction for consistency is required but pretty straightforward.
+When the guideline leads with an image before a variable body copy length, this design tenet helps readers absorb the content more effectively by connecting the headline with a visual.
+Since all the pre-existing brand guidelines (PDFs) are built differently, this content reconstruction of the hierarchy for consistency is required but pretty straightforward.

-This exercise examines which side of the page the long-form body should be situated on.
-While most people are accustomed to a left-aligned body because the content is neatly tucked together, having right-side content offsetting with the left-aligned headlines has its benefits.
-It is consistent with the above-mentioned design tenet – show it before discussing it.
+This exercise explores the optimal placement of the long-form body on the screen.
+While most people are accustomed to a left-aligned body because the content is neatly tucked together, having right-side content offsetting the left-aligned headlines has its benefits.
+It is consistent with the above-mentioned design tenet: show it before discussing it.
 More importantly, scanning for blocks of information and earmark labels becomes more effortless since it utilizes negative space to break up large bodies of content.

 Truth be told

-To be the single source of truth, the adoption from other brands is critical.
-It is designed to be a workhouse for brand guidelines with a low barrier of entry for Amazon’s “startup-like” brands.
+To be the single source of truth, the adoption of other brands is critical.
+The design is intended to be a workhouse for brand guidelines with a low barrier of entry for Amazon’s “startup-like” brands.
 Every brand has a different level of maturity and creative resources.
-Therefore, it’s wise to approach the portal design to be more democratic and away from the “coffee table book” that other singular big brands can afford to do.
+Therefore, it's wise to approach the portal design in a more democratic manner, moving away from the "coffee table book" approach that other large brands have the capacity for.
 The brand portal aims to strike a balance between flexibility and protective guardrails that are beneficial to both brand owners and creators.

 One-stop shop

-With a centralized hub for brand guidance and assets, global brand stakeholders at Amazon and their cross-org partners don’t have to worry about outdated content resurfacing and focus on collaborating, unblocking creativity, and improving efficiency.
+Global brand stakeholders at Amazon and their cross-organization partners don't have to worry about outdated content resurfacing because they have a centralized hub for brand guidance and assets.
+They can focus on collaborating, unblocking creativity, and improving efficiency.

 Credits • Content by the respective Amazon brand parties • Dev John Leonard and team